Special Weather Statement issued for Chattooga, Floyd, Walker by NWS - News Break

 Special Weather Statement issued for Chattooga, Floyd, Walker by NWS

-Effective: 2021-07-09 09:53:00 EDT Expires: 2021-07-09 14:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Chattooga; Floyd; Walker SIGNIFICANT WEATHER ADVISORY FOR CHATTOOGA...SOUTHWESTERN WALKER AND FLOYD COUNTIES UNTIL 200 PM EDT At 127 PM EDT...a strong thunderstorm was near Desoto State Park, or 9 miles northeast of Fort Payne...moving east at 35 mph.
-HAZARD...40 to 50 mph wind...frequent cloud to ground lightning and heavy rain.
+Effective: 2021-07-09 09:53:00 EDT Expires: 2021-07-09 13:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Chattooga; Floyd; Walker SIGNIFICANT WEATHER ADVISORY FOR NORTHEASTERN CHATTOOGA SOUTHEASTERN WALKER AND NORTHEASTERN FLOYD COUNTIES UNTIL 115 PM EDT At 1238 PM EDT...a strong thunderstorm was over Center Post, or 7 miles north of Summerville...moving southeast at 20 mph.
+HAZARD...Up to 40 mph wind...pea sized hail and frequent cloud to ground lightning.
 IMPACT...Expect minor damage to tree limbs and blowing around of light...unsecured objects.
-Heavy rain may cause temporary street flooding especially in poor drainage areas.
-Some locations in the path of this storm include Rome, Summerville, Trion, Lyerly, Menlo, Subligna, Tidings, Armuchee, Coosa, Cloudland, Berryton, Chattoogaville, James H. Floyd State Park and Holland.
+Some locations in the path of this storm include Summerville, Trion, Center Post, Subligna, Suttles Mill, Tidings, Everett Springs and Lake Marvin.
 PRECAUTIONARY/PREPAREDNESS ACTIONS People outdoors should seek shelter immediately.
 If you can hear thunder...you are close enough to be struck by lightning.
-Motorists should slow down and be prepared for possible loss of control due to hydroplaning.
-WIND...50MPHalerts.weather.gov
+HAIL...0.25IN WIND...40MPHalerts.weather.gov

 Comments / 0